 - Animal protection and conservation

 - Regulatory or governmental affairs

-- Qualify to apply to any accredited school or college of veterinary medicine in North America.
+- Qualifies you to apply to any accredited school or college of veterinary medicine in North America.

-- Position yourself to continue your education in graduate school as a masters or doctoral student.
+- Positions you to continue your education in graduate school as a masters or doctoral student.